-Rules for Eventing, 24th Edition effective 1 January 2015 Athlete / Competition category Protective Headgear requirement Relevant article Additional provisions All - Jumping & Cross-Country tests The use of a properly fastened protective headgear is mandatory.
+Athlete / Competition category Protective Headgear requirement Relevant article Additional provisions All - Jumping & Cross-Country tests The use of a properly fastened protective headgear is mandatory.
 Senior Athletes may be allowed to remove their Headgear while accepting prizes or during the national anthem.
 It is recommended that they do not remove their headgear during the lap of honor.
 Art.
 538.1.1 Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards.
 Failure to wear protective headgear All - Dressage test The Dressage Rules apply.
 538.2.1 where and when required after being notified to do so by an Official shall result in a Yellow Warning Card

-Dressage Rules, 25h edition, effective 1st January 2015 Athlete / Competition category Protective Headgear requirements Relevant article Additional provisions All At all times when mounted Sanction: prohibition from further riding until the protective headgear is properly in place.
+Athlete / Competition category Protective Headgear requirements Relevant article Additional provisions All At all times when mounted Sanction: prohibition from further riding until the protective headgear is properly in place.
 Protective headgear is recommended for the persons presenting the horse in a horse inspection.
-Athletes aged 19 years and older riding horses aged 7 years and older May remove their protective headgear when competing, warming-up directly prior to the Competition, riding between the stable and the warm-up area , riding of the competing horse in the warm up area, and riding back to the stable.
+Athletes aged 19 years and older riding horses aged 7 years and older May remove their protective headgear when competing, warming-up directly prior to the Competition, riding between the stable and the warm-up area, riding of the competing horse in the warm up area, and riding back to the stable.
 Art.
-427 An athlete is considered to be 19 years old from the beginning of the calendar year (1st of January) in which he reaches the age of 19.
+427 • An athlete is considered to be 19 years old from the beginning of the calendar year (1st of January) in which he reaches the age of 19.